jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (e)

 ### HG 3 General provisions relating to disposals
-Relationship between disposal upon dissolution and disposal safe harbours (1) Section HG 4 overrides sections HG 5 to HG 10.
+No disposal safe harbours when disposal upon dissolution (1) Sections HG 5 to HG 10 do not apply for the partners of a partnership when the partnership is finally dissolved by agreement of the partners, court order, or otherwise and the partnership’s business, ignoring section HG 2, will not continue to be carried on in partnership.
 Election out of disposal safe harbours for small partnerships (2) Sections HG 5 to HG 9 do not apply for the partners of a small partnership if the entering partner, the exiting partner, and the partnership, furnish returns of income that ignore the sections.
 Election in for specified livestock disposed of to entering partner